An official website of the United States government

 • Practice owners including tenants and on-site contractors.

-• EMS Management Review Team (The MCAS CO designated the Environmental Impact Review Board EIRB) as the EMS Management Review Team (EIRB Designation Letter)).
+• EMS Management Review Team (The MCAS CO designated the Environmental Impact Review Board EIRB) as the EMS Management Review Team (EIRB Designation Letter).

+EMS roles, responsibilities, and required competencies/qualifications are documented in the EMS Roles and Qualifications.
+The Human Resources office is responsible for integrating personal EMS performance into organizational reward, discipline, and appraisal systems in accordance with MCAS Miramar policies on such matters.
 MCAS identifies contracts that can affect its significant aspects, and maintains an inventory of such contracts if applicable.
 MCAS includes requirements in all appropriate contracts to ensure that contractor’s responsibilities under the EMS are properly addressed, to include control of government-owned, contractor-operated practices that have such significant aspects.

 OOD/CDO turnover folders contain an environmental staff recall roster and coordinating instructions for emergency reporting (e.g., hazardous substance spills).
 MCAS and tenant unit response plans and other contingency plans or procedures require the OOD/CDO to be contacted immediately after contacting emergency response personnel.

 • Be an E-5 or above or other individual with sufficient authority to implement environmental requirements at the command, and be appointed for at least one year in this role.
+(Unit ECC appointment letter)

 • Complete the MCAS Miramar Hazardous Waste Coordinator's (HWC) Course.
 Unusual exceptions to this requirement must be approved by the station CETEP Coordinator.